Constituency Structure over Eojeol in Korean Treebanks: Eojeol and constituency in Korean

 \paragraph{Separation of constituency and morphology by design} A central design choice of the proposed representation is the explicit separation between constituency structure and morphological annotation.
-Morphological segmentation and fine-grained part-of-speech information are linguistically indispensable for Korean, but they need not be constitutive of syntactic structure.
-Encoding morphology in a parallel, non-constituent layer allows constituency trees to remain invariant under alternative segmentation schemes or morphological analyses.
+Morphological segmentation and fine-grained part-of-speech information are linguistically indispensable for Korean, but they need not be constitutive of constituency structure.
+Encoding morphology in a parallel, non-constituent layer allows constituency trees to remain stable under alternative segmentation schemes or morphological analyses.
 At the same time, morpheme-level information remains fully accessible when required, without redefining constituency terminals or projections.

 \paragraph{Stability and cross-resource comparability} Defining constituency over eojeol terminals provides a stable backbone for comparison across syntactic resources.
-Because eojeol-based constituency aligns directly with existing eojeol-based dependency treebanks, conversion between representations does not require heuristic reconstruction of terminal units.
+Because eojeol-based constituency aligns directly with existing eojeol-based dependency treebanks, comparison between representations does not require heuristic reconstruction of terminal units.
 As a result, differences among constituency resources can be normalized at the level of annotation conventions rather than terminal granularity.
-This improves both comparability and interpretability in cross-corpus evaluation and analysis, ensuring that observed differences reflect representational choices rather than preprocessing artifacts.
+This improves comparability and interpretability in cross-corpus evaluation and analysis, helping distinguish representational choices from preprocessing artifacts.

-\paragraph{Scope of the proposal} The present discussion motivates a representational stance and specifies an annotation format, rather than focusing on direct computational implementation.
-It is intentionally neutral with respect to parsing strategies, learning models, and downstream applications.
-The aim is to clarify what constituency structure should encode for Korean, independently of how such representations are realized computationally.
-Building on these considerations, the following section $\S$\ref{annotation-proposal} presents a concrete annotation scheme that instantiates the proposed eojeol-based approach.
+\paragraph{Scope of the proposal} The present discussion motivates a representational stance and specifies an annotation format, rather than advancing a comprehensive theory of Korean syntactic architecture.
+The proposal is best understood as a corpus design and normalization strategy for Korean constituency treebanks.
+It neither assumes that functional morphology is syntactically irrelevant nor excludes derivational, lexicalist, or morphosyntactic-interface analyses in which bound morphology is syntactically visible.
+Its claim is instead that, for constituency treebank annotation, phrase structure can be defined over eojeol terminals while morphosyntactic information is retained in a parallel layer.
+The aim is to clarify what the constituency backbone encodes, independently of how particular grammatical theories analyze the internal syntax or morphology of the eojeol.